awesome-pro/neon-website/content/docs/data-types/character.md

 INSERT INTO books (title, description)
 VALUES
-    ('Postgres Guide', 'A comprehensive guide to PostgreSQL.'), ('Data Modeling Essentials', NULL),
+    ('LangChainGuide', 'A comprehensive guide to PostgreSQL.'),
+    ('Data Modeling Essentials', NULL),
     ('SQL for Professionals', 'An in-depth look at advanced SQL techniques.');
 ```